ConRyan01/ConRyan01/README.md

 - 👋 Hi, I’m Connor
 - 👀 I’m currently working as a Software Engineer at Checkpoint Systems Inc.
-- 🌱 I’m currently learning Python due to its versatile nature.
-I am currently taking a python bootcamp course on Udemy as well as writing python code daily at work.
 - 📫 I can be reached at connorryan001@gmail.com

 <!---